Presidents Cup Pairings | Taiwan News

 |Yardage: 7,047; Par: 71

-0002 GMT — Matt Kuchar and Dustin Johnson, United States, vs. Adam Scott and Louis Oosthuizen, International.
+2002 GMT Rickie Fowler and Justin Thomas, United States, vs. Haotong Li and Marc Leishman, International.

-0015 GMT — Xander Schauffele and Patrick Cantlay, United States, vs. Joaquin Niemann and Adam Hadwin, International
+2015 GMT Xander Schauffele and Patrick Cantlay, United States, vs. Abraham Ancer and Sungjae Im, International.

-0028 GMT — Patrick Reed and Webb Simpson, United States, vs. Abraham Ancer and Marc Leishman, International
+2028 GMT Patrick Reed and Webb Simpson, United States, vs. C.T.
+Pan and Hideki Matsuyama, International.

-0041 GMT — Tiger Woods and Justin Thomas, United States, vs. Hideki Matsuyama and Byeong Hun An, International.
+2041 GMT Tony Finau and Matt Kuchar, United States, vs. Byeong Hun An and Adam Scott, International.

-0054 GMT — Rickie Fowler and Gary Woodland, United States, vs. Cameron Smith and Sungjae Im, International.